awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

-# Backing Up Amazon EFS File Systems by Using AWS Data Pipeline<a name="alternative-efs-backup"></a>
+# Backing Up Amazon EFS File Systems Using AWS Data Pipeline<a name="alternative-efs-backup"></a>

+If you need to be able to recover from unintended changes or deletions in your Amazon EFS file systems, we recommend that you use the [EFS\-to\-EFS Backup Solution](https://aws.amazon.com/answers/infrastructure-management/efs-backup/)\.
+This solution is suitable for all Amazon EFS file systems in all AWS Regions\.
+It includes an AWS CloudFormation template that launches, configures, and runs the AWS services required to deploy this solution\.
+This solution follows AWS best practices for security and availability\.

-In this backup solution, you create a data pipeline by using the AWS Data Pipeline service to copy data from your Amazon EFS file system \(called the *production file system*\) to another Amazon EFS file system \(called the *backup file system*\)\.
+You can also back up EFS file systems by using AWS Data Pipeline\.
+In this backup solution, you create a data pipeline by using the AWS Data Pipeline service\.
+This pipeline copies data from your Amazon EFS file system \(called the *production file system*\) to another Amazon EFS file system \(called the *backup file system*\)\.

 This solution consists of AWS Data Pipeline templates that implement the following:

 + Automated EFS backups based on a schedule that you define \(for example, hourly, daily, weekly, or monthly\)\.